TLop503/quicksand/README.md

 ### 2. Start the Quicksand application
 * Run the main startup script:
   * `./run_quicksand.sh`
-* If the script runs successfully, you will an output similar to the following:
+* If the script runs successfully, you will see an output similar to the following:
     * 🔧 Quicksand - Building and Starting Server...
 🧹 Cleaning previous build...
 🏗️  Building Go application...